 We value education that empowers and transforms.
 We equip ourselves and others by starting with our own stories and the stories for those most affected by the housing crisis.
 This informs our agendas and education.
 We also seek to understand God’s story.
 We educate and train by practicing within a pedagogy that honors cycles of research, action, and reflection.

 We value integration.
 We seek to awaken our inner struggle and practice speaking truth to power.
 We integrate our own stories with policy initiatives that restore justice, undo segregation and exclusion.
 In so doing, we transform our own souls and the soul of the city toward housing justice.

 As people of faith and conscience, we strongly condemn racism, injustice, acts of senseless violence, and any kind of racial inequity.
 We recognize the need to address systemic racism as well as implicit bias.

-We are committed to working with and not simply for those who have been and continue to be disadvantaged by unfair housing practices.
-We are committed to making sure that people of color are represented in all aspects of our work and also serve in leadership positions whenever possible.
-Affordable housing and mixed income communities addresses gentrification and poverty.
+We are committed to working with those who have been and continue to be disadvantaged by unfair housing practices.
+We are committed to making sure that people of color are represented in all aspects of our work, and also serve in leadership positions whenever possible.
+Affordable housing and mixed-income communities address gentrification and poverty.

 Our goal is not simply to help create more affordable housing, but to create what Dr. King calls the “beloved community.”
 A community based on love, justice, and equality for all